Current Opportunities

 - Have an ongoing in-person presence and in-person interaction with students in residence.

-- Be able to attend all components of the mandatory pre-service and in-service training program (Aug.
-7-21, 2026 and one weekend day in January 2027 – final dates to be confirmed).
+- Be able to attend all components of the mandatory training program (dates TBD).

 - Be in good academic standing as most recently assessed by the University of Toronto.

-As per the USW Residence Advisor MOA, Article 18, wages will be paid in recurring equal monthly instalments over the period of employment of the Residence Advisor equal to:
+As per the USW Residence Don MOA, Article 18, wages will be paid in recurring equal monthly instalments over the period of employment of the Residence Don equal to:

 - Fifty per cent (50%) of the fee for a standard single room.